ibm-cloud-docs/sap-netweaver-power/sap-power-considerations.md

 Depending on your operating system, SAP workload, and network connectivity, you must provide or configure access to these additional systems:

   * OS update server.
 You can use publicly available AIX SUMA or SUSE update repositories, or use your own AIX NIM or SUSE RMT servers.
+For information about using AIX NIM, see [Using the NIM service handler on your new AIX virtual server instance](/docs/sap-netweaver-power?topic=sap-netweaver-power-nim_service_handler).
   * Time server.
 You can use a publicly available time server or use your own private time server.
+For more information, see [Configuring the NTP client](/docs/sap-netweaver-power?topic=sap-netweaver-power-ntp_time_server).
   * Jump host.
 Depending on your requirements and network connectivity, the jump host can be another {{site.data.keyword.powerSys_notm}}, a server in the {{site.data.keyword.cloud_notm}} classic environment, or a server in an on-premises network.
+For more information, see [Getting started with the jump server](/docs/sap-netweaver-power?topic=sap-netweaver-power-jump_server).
   * Other management systems such as Network File System (NFS), backup, proxy, firewall, and VPN servers can also be a {{site.data.keyword.powerSys_notm}} or in the {{site.data.keyword.cloud_notm}} classic environment, depending on network connectivity.

 ## Hybrid setups